grafana/alloy/docs/sources/get-started/community_components.md

 __Community components__ are [components][Components] implemented and maintained by the community.

-While Grafana does not offer commercial support for these components, they undergo acceptance and review by the {{< param "PRODUCT_NAME" >}} development team before being added to the repository.
+While Grafana does not offer commercial support for these components, they still undergo acceptance and review by the {{< param "PRODUCT_NAME" >}} development team before being added to the repository.

 To use these community components, you must explicitly pass the `--feature.community-components.enabled` flag to the `run` command.